Residential Consumer Programs

 - LEAP applicants no longer need to be in threat of disconnection or have been disconnected, but they still need to be in arrears and at or below the income thresholds

-- The limitation on receiving LEAP only once per year is waived, but the total amount received by a household may not exceed the grant amount of $500 (or $600 for electrically-heated homes).
+- The limitation on receiving LEAP only once per year is waived, but the total amount received by a household may not exceed the maximum grant amount for the year

 If you’re behind on your electricity or natural gas bill and face having your service disconnected, you may qualify for emergency financial help through the Low-income Energy Assistance Program (LEAP).
 The LEAP pays up to $500 of the amount owing on your bill (up to $600 if your home is electrically heated).
 This is a one-time emergency payment only.

 The assistance is only available if you are behind on your bill – or in arrears – and may face having your service disconnected.
 You cannot receive more money than you owe on your bill.
 Therefore, you may not receive the full amount of the grant.

 In order to qualify, your household income has to fall below a certain limit.
 The amount of income it takes to qualify depends on two factors: